 "Laughter is such a marvelous thing really, it's such a healing thing, that's one of the reasons I've always enjoyed doing comedy.. it was great fun for me because I knew that my character was good, I knew the show was good, and it was giving to pleasure to a lot of people."

 About This Interview

-Katherine Helmond was interviewed for two hours plus in Los Angeles, CA. Helmond spoke about being a shy child and how she blossomed when she became an actress, feeling most "at home" on stage.
-She talked about her stage background in New York, appearing in such plays as Ruth Gordon's autobiographical "Years Ago."
-She talked about her move to Los Angeles, in her mid-30s, and the guest appearances she made in television.
-She spoke in great detail about one of her most well-known roles, "Jessica Tate" on Soap.
-For Soap, she described her reading for Susan Harris (who rather than laughing, sat seriously throughout the audition), described her character (a "childlike" woman who floated through life), described a typical workweek, and gave her impressions of the other members of the ensemble (including Robert Guillaume, and Cathryn Damon).
-Helmond then talked about her long run as "Mona Robinson" on the sitcom Who's the Boss?
-For this series, she discussed working with co-stars Judith Light and Tony Danza, described her character, and noted her favorite episode (in which Mona goes to a graduation dance with a college-aged boy).
-She then described her series roles on the popular sitcoms Coach and Everybody Loves Raymond.
-Lastly, she recalled her work on several notable feature films, including The Hospital, Alfred Hitchcock's Family Plot, and Terry Gilliam's Brazil.
-The interview was conducted by Karen Herman on March 6, 2008.
+In her over two-hour Archive interview, Katherine Helmond speaks about being a shy child and how she blossomed when she became an actress, feeling most "at home" on stage.
+She talks about her stage background in New York, appearing in such plays as Ruth Gordon's autobiographical "Years Ago."
+She discusses her move to Los Angeles, in her mid-30s, and the guest appearances she made in television.
+She describes in great detail, one of her most well-known roles, "Jessica Tate" on Soap.
+For Soap, she recalls her reading for Susan Harris (who rather than laughing, sat seriously throughout the audition), describes her character (a "childlike" woman who floated through life), outlines a typical work-week, and gives her impressions of the other members of the ensemble (including Robert Guillaume and Cathryn Damon).
+Helmond then talks about her long run as "Mona Robinson" on the sitcom Who's the Boss?
+She discusses working with co-stars Judith Light and Tony Danza, describes her character, and notes her favorite episode (in which Mona goes to a graduation dance with a college-aged boy).
+She then describes her series roles on the popular sitcoms Coach and Everybody Loves Raymond.
+Lastly, she recalls her work on several notable feature films, including The Hospital, Alfred Hitchcock's Family Plot, and Terry Gilliam's Brazil.
+Karen Herman conducted the interview in Los Angeles, CA on March 6, 2008.